Communication Skills Test: Answers with Explanations

 A. to be serious and don't smile often while conversing.

-the time while conversing.
+B. Smile all the time while conversing.

 C. Smile at appropriate times while conversing.